Carnot: Energy-Based Verification for LLM Output

 6.1 External Benchmark Validation

 HumanEval (Experiment 68): 50 HumanEval-style problems through the full pipeline (extract -> instrument -> test -> fuzz -> repair).
-Pass@1 improves from 90% to 96% with Ising-guided fuzzing and repair.
+This historical benchmark reported pass@1 improving from 90% to 96%, but it is not currently validated as a full live benchmark.
 Bug detection breaks down across test execution, runtime instrumentation, and Ising-guided fuzzing — each catches bugs the others miss.

 GSM8K (Experiment 67): 200 GSM8K test questions in 3 modes (baseline, verify, verify-repair).
 First external benchmark of Ising-guided arithmetic repair.